jschrier/blog/_posts/2025-09-07-Solderless-Claude-Light.md

 - [AS7341 breakout board](https://www.adafruit.com/product/4698)
 - **Two (2)** STEMMA/QWIIC cables...any length will suffice, [100mm is fine](https://www.adafruit.com/product/4210)
 - [Arducam autofocus camera](https://amzn.to/4fZadrY)
-- Some PLA filament for 3d printing
+- A few hundred grams of PLA (or whatever) filament for 3d printing.
+My recommendation would be to use [transparent PLA](https://amzn.to/46atLqp) so as to allow for the most environmental lighting influence, consistent with our goal of deliberately adding noise to the system.

 # Physical assembly